aklapatch/Exploring_Julia/docs/README.md

 ### Documentation

 The docs are not entirely accurate.
-For example, this page suggests that the matlab `tr`, `eigvals`, and `eigvecs` functions work, but I get the following message when calling them.
+For example, this page ([Julia linear algebra documentation](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/#Linear-Algebra-1)) suggests that the matlab `tr`, `eigvals`, and `eigvecs` functions work, but I get the following message when calling them.

 ![alt text](https://raw.githubusercontent.com/aklapatch/explore-julia/master/images/BadDocs.png)